SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 # SKYBIT Keyless Deployment of Smart Contracts
 ## Introduction
 This tool is for anyone who wants to **deploy smart contracts to the same address** on multiple Ethereum-Virtual-Machine (EVM)-based blockchains.
-There are many ways to achieve this, but there can be pitfalls (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details)depending on which path you take.
-It's important to consider your options before you start any deployments to a live blockchain, as it'd be **difficult to switch later** after realizing that you made a bad decision, especially if many users are already using the contracts that you had deployed.
+There are many ways to achieve this, but there can be pitfalls depending on which path you take (see the section [Problems that this tool solves](#problems-that-this-tool-solves) for details).
+It's important to consider your options before you start any deployments to a live blockchain, as it'd be **difficult to switch later** after realizing that you had made a bad decision, especially if many users are already using the contracts that you had deployed.

-This repository offers scripts to perform *keyless* smart contract deployment, in which a contract is deployed from an account that nobody owns and whose **private keys are unknown and not needed**.
+This repository offers scripts to perform *keyless* smart contract deployment, in which a contract is deployed from a **single-use account** that nobody owns and whose **private keys are unknown and not needed**.
 Regardless of who does the deployment, as long as the transaction data remains the same, the contract will always get the same address on any EVM blockchain.

-The 2 main options of using keyless deployment are:
+The two main options of using keyless deployment are:
 - Use a factory contract that had been deployed keylessly to deploy your contracts;
 	- If the factory contract doesn't yet exist on any blockchains that you want to use, then deploy it yourself keylessly.
 The factory contract will have the same address as on the other blockchains because of keyless deployment.
 	- You must use the same factory having same addresses on each blockchain in order to achieve the same addresses for your contracts across all EVM-based blockchains.